 The themes below are important faith motivations for working to end hunger.

-Scriptures speak to the role and responsibility of leaders in caring for poor people (Psalm 72; Jeremiah 22; Proverbs 31:8-9).
-In the New Testament, Jesus calls his follows to love their neighbors (Matthew 22:39-40) and warns that the nations will be held accountable and judged for the ways that they have treated the least among them (Matthew 25:31-46).
+Scriptures speak to the role and responsibility of leaders in caring for people experiencing poverty (Psalm 72; Jeremiah 22; Proverbs 31:8-9).
+In the New Testament, Jesus calls his followers to love their neighbors (Matthew 22:39-40) and warns that the nations will be held accountable and judged for the ways that they have treated the least among them (Matthew 25:31-46).

 In the Gospels, Jesus was compassionate to all people, especially the widow, the orphan, the stranger, the hungry, the poor, and the infirmed — the most vulnerable in society (Isaiah 61:1-2; Matthew 11:2-6; Luke 4:18-21).
 Jesus loved all people — rich and poor — and actively cared for people in need.
 He urged his disciples to do the same (Matthew 25:31-46).
 We too are commissioned to do the same today.